Deshbo/mdimg/readme.md

-# mdimg
+# Markdown image folder

 Some images for markdown editor!
 ---